Click here to download Beef Processing instructions

 Packaging: After the carcass is cut to the specified instructions all cuts will be vacuum packaged, to prolong shelf life, put into a box with the customer’s name and order number and stored in our freezer.
 Ground beef will be poly-clipped and added into the customers box(es).

 Pick-up: Once the customer order is completed and fully frozen, Crescent Meats will either text, email or call to inform the customer that their order is ready.
-The customer will have a week to pick up their order before a $10 weekly storage fee will be applied.
+The customer will have 4 days to pick up their order before a $25 weekly storage fee will be applied unless previously authorized by Crescent Meats.
 Since Crescent Meats already has the customer order put into boxes, there is no need to bring coolers or boxes of your own to take home the completed order.
 Crescent Meats team members will assist loading the customer’s boxes into their vehicle.

 FAQ: How do I know that I’m getting my own meat back?